 I am also trying to find a few old testament Rabbinic scholars to see what they are saying and here are their five cents worth:

-“Every one who is acquainted with the rudiments of the Hebrew and Chaldee languages, must know that God, in the holy Writings, very often spoke of Himself in the plural.
-The passages are numerous, in which, instead of a grammatical agreement between the subject and predicate, we meet with a construction, which some modern grammarians, who possess more of the so-called philosophical than of the real knowledge of the Oriental languages, call a pluralis excellentiae.
+“Everyone who is acquainted with the rudiments of the Hebrew and Chaldee languages must know that God, in the holy Writings, very often spoke of Himself in the plural.
+The passages are numerous, in which, instead of a grammatical agreement between the subject and predicate, we meet with construction, which some modern grammarians, who possess more of the so-called philosophical than of the real knowledge of the Oriental languages, call a pluralism excellentiae.
 This helps them out of every apparent difficulty.
-Such a pluralis excellentiae was, however, a thing unknown to Moses and the prophets.
+Such a pluralism excellentiae was, however, a thing unknown to Moses and the prophets.
 Pharaoh, Nebuchadnezzar, David, and all the other kings, throughout TeNaKh (the Law, the Prophets, and the Hagiographa) speak in the singular, and not as modern kings in the plural.
 They do not say we, but I, command; as in Gen. xli.
 41; Dan. iii.
 29; Ezra i.
 2, etc.”

 (Rabbi Tzvi Nassi, Oxford University professor, The Great Mystery, 1970, p6, )